crypto101/book/message-authentication-codes.rst

 As you can see, as with one-time pads, re-using the key even once leads to a complete failure of the cryptosystem to preserve privacy or integrity, as the case may be.
-As a result, one-time MACs are a bit dangerous to use directly.
-Fortunately, this weakness can be solved with a construction called a Carter-Wegman MAC, which we'll see in the next section.
+As a result, :term:`one-time MAC`\s are a bit dangerous to use directly.
+Fortunately, this weakness can be solved with a construction called a :term:`Carter-Wegman MAC`, which we'll see in the next section.

 Carter-Wegman MAC
 ~~~~~~~~~~~~~~~~~

-As we've already stated, the obvious problem with one-time MACs is their
+As we've already stated, the obvious problem with :term:`one-time MAC`\s is their
 limited practicality.
 Fortunately, it turns out that there is a
-construction, called a Carter-Wegman MAC, that turns any secure one-time
+construction, called a :term:`Carter-Wegman MAC`, that turns any secure one-time
 MAC into a secure many-time MAC while preserving most of the performance
 benefit.

-The idea behind a Carter-Wegman MAC is that you can use a one-time MAC
+The idea behind a :term:`Carter-Wegman MAC` is that you can use a :term:`one-time MAC`
 :math:`O` to produce a tag for the bulk of the data, and then encrypt a
-nonce :math:`n` with a pseudorandom function :math:`F`, such as a block
+:term:`nonce` :math:`n` with a pseudorandom function :math:`F`, such as a block
 cipher, to protect that one-time tag:

 .. math::

    CW((k_1, k_2), n, M) = F(k_1, n) \xor O(k_2, M)

-As long as :math:`F` is a secure pseudorandom function, the nonce's
+As long as :math:`F` is a secure pseudorandom function, the :term:`nonce`'s
 encryption is totally unpredictable.
 In the eyes of an attacker, that
-means the XOR operation will randomly flip the bits of the one-time MAC
+means the XOR operation will randomly flip the bits of the :term:`one-time MAC`
 tag :math:`O(k_2, M)`.
 Because this masks the real value of the one-time
 MAC tag, the attacker can not perform the algebraic tricks we saw for
-one-time MACs recovering the key when it is used more than once.
+:term:`one-time MAC`\s recovering the key when it is used more than once.

-Keep in mind that while Carter-Wegman MACs take two distinct keys
+Keep in mind that while :term:`Carter-Wegman MAC`\s take two distinct keys
-:math:`k_1` and :math:`k_2`, and that Carter-Wegman MACs are related to
+:math:`k_1` and :math:`k_2`, and that :term:`Carter-Wegman MAC`\s are related to
-one-time MACs, some of which also take two distinct keys :math:`a` and
+:term:`one-time MAC`\s, some of which also take two distinct keys :math:`a` and
 :math:`b`, they are not the same two keys.
 The Carter-Wegman MAC's
-:math:`k_2` is the only key passed to the fast one-time MAC :math:`O`.
+:math:`k_2` is the only key passed to the fast :term:`one-time MAC` :math:`O`.
-If that fast one-time MAC is our earlier example that takes two keys
+If that fast :term:`one-time MAC` is our earlier example that takes two keys
 :math:`a` and :math:`b`, that :math:`k_2` would have to get split up
 into those two keys.
-The Carter-Wegman MAC key would then be
+The :term:`Carter-Wegman MAC` key would then be
 :math:`(k_1, k_2) = (k_1, (a, b))`.

-You can tell how a Carter-Wegman MAC exploits the benefits of both kinds
+You can tell how a :term:`Carter-Wegman MAC` exploits the benefits of both kinds
 of MACs by considering the two terms of the equation separately.
 In
 :math:`F(k_1, n)`, :math:`F` is just a regular pseudorandom function,
 such as a block cipher.
 It is quite slow by comparison to the one-time
 MAC.
-However, its input, the nonce, is very small.
+However, its input, the :term:`nonce`, is very small.
 The unpredictable
-output of the block cipher masks the output of the one-time MAC.
+output of the block cipher masks the output of the :term:`one-time MAC`.
 In the
 second term, :math:`O(k_2, M)`, the large input message :math:`M` is
-only handled by the very fast one-time MAC :math:`O`.
+only handled by the very fast :term:`one-time MAC` :math:`O`.

 These constructions, in particular Poly1305-AES, currently represent
 some of the state of the art in MAC functions.
 The paper
 (:cite:`umac`) and RFC (:cite:`rfc4418`) for an
 older, related MAC function called UMAC may also be good sources of
 extra background information, since they go into extensive details of
-the hows and whys of a practical Carter-Wegman MAC.
+the hows and whys of a practical :term:`Carter-Wegman MAC`.

 Authenticated encryption modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~